ADDvantage® Real Estate Services and its licensed associates owe to you the following duties when working in a No Brokerage capacity:

 - Accounting for all funds entrusted to the licensee.

 Note: this brokerage relationship is not fiduciary in nature.
 As a self-represented seller, you are acknowledging that you prefer the minimum form of representation which is No Brokerage relationship.
 In this relationship, you are a customer, not a client.
-If you are seeking a brokerage relationship with a higher level of representation, consider our PLATINUM program, $499 plus $2,500 at close, which employs the Transaction Broker relationship:
+If you are seeking a brokerage relationship with a higher level of representation, consider our PRO program, $499 plus 1% at close (Your cost could be lower), which employs the Transaction Broker relationship:

 TRANSACTION BROKER NOTICE:

 FLORIDA LAW REQUIRES THAT REAL ESTATE LICENSEES OPERATING AS A TRANSACTION BROKER DISCLOSE TO BUYERS AND SELLERS THEIR DUTIES.
 As a Transaction Broker, ADDvantage(R) Real Estate Services and its associates owe to you the following duties: